kasukur/codedeploy/README.md

 ### Step 2.
 Create IAM Roles

-We are going to create two IAM Roles, One for EC2 and the other one for Code Deploy
+We are going to create two IAM Roles: one for EC2 and the other one for Code Deploy

 **EC2InstanceRole**